ppy/osu-wiki/news/2018-10-23-halloween-2018-descends.md

 There's a lot to cover, so let's get stuck right into it!

 **The osu! game client has been possessed by spooky ghosts!
-Oh no!** Taking the form of a small selection from this year's [Halloween Fanart Contest](https://osu.ppy.sh/community/contests/70) as voted by you, these adorably delightful pieces are sure to terrify and brighten up your day in equal measure.
+Oh no!** Taking the form of the winners from this year's [Halloween Fanart Contest](https://osu.ppy.sh/community/contests/70) as voted by you (and a few extras), these adorably delightful pieces are sure to terrify and brighten up your day in equal measure.

 We had over *160* entries to vote for this year, setting a brand new record by an absolute landslide - the only contest to even come close is Spring 2018 with 77.